A complete guide to people counting technology and its uses. People Counting in 2026: The Complete Guide

 multiple views of a people counting sensor with dimension specs

-People counting technology is ever-improving.
-Gone are the days of basic break-beam style sensors.
-Advancements in computing and hardware components have made stereo-vision, or stereoscopic, people counting the most accurate and accessible solution.
+People counting technology continues to evolve rapidly.
+Today’s solutions go far beyond basic break-beam sensors, with advances in computing power and hardware making stereo-vision, or stereoscopic, counting the most accurate and widely adopted approach.

 A History of People Counting Devices